-Atomic Force Microscopy
+What is Atomic Force Microscopy?

 The position of the tip in X, Y, and Z coordinates is recorded throughout the scan.
 When the scan is complete, a 3-dimensional reconstruction of the surface is created.
-This means that unlike an optical microscope or an electron microscope, which provide information in two dimensions, the AFM provides information in three dimensions.
+This means that unlike an optical microscope or an electron microscope, which provide information in two dimensions, AFM provides information in three dimensions.

-How does an AFM work?
+How does the nGauge work?

 The probe tip gets very close to the surface of the sample — so close that the intermolecular forces between the tip and the surface cause the tip to deflect.
 That’s where the force part of Atomic Force Microscopy comes from.